By Jennifer Kaciuba

 “What the fuck was with you tonight”?
 Natalie was looking at me like she was some kind of mother.
 Her eyes stood at attention and her hands were perfectly placed on her hips.
 I figured in a minute she would be shaking her index finger in my face, scolding me about how irresponsible and dumb I was.

 “I don’t know”.
 The hot pizza made my voice strange.
 It was hard to talk with a mouthful of food and a spinning room.

 “Yeah and you told me not to sleep, or I was going to die.
 What the fuck is wrong with you”?

-“Jesus Christ, come on.
+“Jesus Christ come on.
 It’s not like you haven’t been all fucked up before.
-Natalie, you threw up all over my mom’s car remember and I had to tell her that we got some shitty Mexican food and couldn’t help but throw it up, and Mike you got so fucking high one time that you stopped in the middle of the damn road and turned around because you saw a brick wall in front of you.
+Natalie, you through up all over my mom’s car remember and I had to tell her that we got some shitty Mexican food and couldn’t help but throw it up, and Mike you got so fucking high one time that you stopped in the middle of the damn road and turned around because you saw a brick wall in front of you.
 Don’t act like you guys haven’t been fucked up.
 I don’t know what happened”.

 They shut up.
 They looked at me and nodded their heads to agree with what I had just said.
 We all ate our pizza with each other.
 Natalie started laughing; she started cackling at whatever she thought was funny.
 Then Mike joined in his snickering was loud and boisterous.

 “What the fuck”?
 I just looked at them as they laughed harder and harder.
 I continued to devour my pizza.
 They didn’t answer me; they just kept chuckling and snorting with amusement, probably about me.